 His arrest followed allegations made by officers involved in another trial that he ordered the creation of anti-government websites.
 He rejected the charges, describing as "tragicomic" attempts to implicate him in terrorist activity.

 He became a full general in 2002 and for many years led Turkey's military campaign against the separatist Kurdistan Workers' Party (PKK).

 General Hasan Igsiz

-Former head of the prestigious First Army and deputy chief of the general staff operations department, Gen Igsiz was proposed as head of the land forces in 2011.
+A former head of the prestigious First Army and deputy chief of the general staff operations department, Gen Igsiz was proposed as head of the land forces in 2011.
 But his candidacy was blocked because he had been named in one of the plots.

 General Cetin Dogan

 Another former First Army commander, in 2003 Gen Dogan hosted at his headquarters a war simulation workshop, alleged to be a dress rehearsal for a coup and forming the basis of the so-called "Sledgehammer" case.
-He maintains that the workshop was aimed at preventing a hypothetical situation involving political unrest.
+He maintained that the workshop was aimed at preventing a hypothetical situation involving political unrest.